andreas-wilm/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-06_instructions.md

 1. Minimize the command prompt window.

-> **Result**: After you completed this exercise, you have conmfigured an application to generate data to minimic phone calls recieved by a call center.
+> **Result**: After you completed this exercise, you have configured an application to generate data to mimic phone calls received by a call center.

 ## Exercise 4: Processing Data with Stream Analytics Jobs